codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why don’t skeletons ever go trick or treating?
-Because they have nobody to go with.
+Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.

 ## Daily Trivia

-Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
+What is the name of Layer 7 of the OSI model?
- 1. JavaScript
+ 1. Session
- 2. PHP
+ 2. Network
- 3. Python
+ 3. Application
- 4. C#
+ 4. Present

 <details>
   <summary>Answer</summary>
-  JavaScript
+  Application
 </details>